kobotoolbox/docs/source/qualitative_analysis.md

 The first step is to [collect audio responses](photo_audio_video_file.md) in your form, using the Audio question type.
 It may be helpful to [transcribe and/or translate](transcription-translation.md) your audio files before you begin the analysis, but it is not required.

-<p class="note">The qualitative analysis features are currently only available for audio responses and can not be used for background audio recordings or other question types.</p>
+<p class="note">The qualitative analysis features are currently only available for audio responses and cannot be used for background audio recordings or other question types.</p>

 ## Start analyzing your qualitative data